 When it comes to making decisions about which type of tile material to use in your home, it’s important to consider the various uses that both clay tiles and concrete have.
 Clay tiles are extremely versatile and are used in a range of interior and exterior applications.
 They are often used as flooring in both commercial and residential settings, as well as for wall accents and backsplashes.
 Clay tiles can also be used for countertops, fireplace surrounds, as well as for patios and walkways.

 Concrete tiles are most commonly used for floors in wet areas such as bathrooms and laundry rooms; however, they can also be used around pools and water features due to their waterproof quality.
-Additionally, concrete tiles can also be used for outdoor pathways and patios.
+Additionally, concrete roof tiles can also be used for outdoor pathways and patios.

 Both clay tiles and concrete have some overlapping uses like flooring in high traffic areas, but each material also has its own distinct advantages and disadvantages.
 Knowing the specific application will help you determine which tile material is better suited for your project.